 SECTION 3.
 Anyone applying for Limited-Use Membership must: (1) have been regular members in good standing for at least seven years, and (2) have no children participating in either the figure skating or hockey programs.
 The maximum number of Limited-Use Members shall be no more than 125, with the number to be accepted in any one year to be set annually by the Board of Governors.
 Club privileges shall be the same as a Regular Member.
 Membership shall include privileges for spouses and unmarried children under the age of (23) years.

 SECTION 5.
-Non-Resident Membership is available to a limited number of Regular, Limited-Use or Special Members in good standing, whose principal residence is not within a 100 mile radius of New Canaan.
+Non-Resident Membership is available to a limited number of Regular, Limited-Use, or Special Members in good standing whose principal residence is not within a 100-mile radius of New Canaan.
 Club privileges will be the same as Regular members, provided that Club usage by such members is consistent with non-resident status.
-Applicants should write to the Chairman of the Membership Committee before April 1 of the year in which change in membership is desired requesting Non-Resident Membership, and stating the reason for the request and giving the new address.
+Applicants should write to the Chairman of the Membership Committee before March 1 of the year in which change in membership is desired requesting Non-Resident Membership, and stating the reason for the request, and giving the new address.

 Special Membership is an annual contract, which shall be reviewed by the Board of Governors once a year in September.
 Such annual review shall assess the status of and consider recommendations, if any, with respect to the specific Special Members.
 It is the expectation of the Board of Governors that, after three years, Special Members shall transfer their membership status to Regular Membership.